 Bengal was one of the most important centres of modern education.
 Calcutta became a major educational hub because it was the early capital of British India, the centre of reform movements, and the site of several early institutions.

-| Year | Institution | Significance |
+| Year | Institution | Founder / Associated With | Significance |

-| 1781 | Calcutta Madrasah | One of the earliest Company-supported oriental institutions. |
+| 1781 | Calcutta Madrasah | Warren Hastings | One of the earliest Company-supported oriental institutions. |

-| 1800 | Fort William College, Calcutta | Important for Indian languages, translation and administrative training. |
+| 1800 | Fort William College, Calcutta | Lord Wellesley | Important for Indian languages, translation and administrative training. |

-| 1817 | Hindu College, Calcutta | Leading institution of western education; associated with the Bengal Renaissance. |
+| 1817 | Hindu College, Calcutta | Raja Rammohan Roy, David Hare and others | Leading institution of western education; associated with the Bengal Renaissance. |

-| 1818 | Serampore College | Founded by William Carey, Joshua Marshman and William Ward; important missionary institution. |
+| 1818 | Serampore College | William Carey, Joshua Marshman and William Ward | Important missionary institution. |

-| 1824 | Sanskrit College, Calcutta | Centre of Sanskrit learning; associated with Ishwar Chandra Vidyasagar’s reforms. |
+| 1824 | Sanskrit College, Calcutta | Company government / GCPI | Centre of Sanskrit learning; associated with Ishwar Chandra Vidyasagar’s reforms. |

-| 1849 | Bethune School, Calcutta | Important landmark in women’s education. |
+| 1849 | Bethune School, Calcutta | J.E.D.
+Bethune; supported by Vidyasagar | Important landmark in women’s education. |

-| 1855 | Presidency College, Calcutta | Grew out of Hindu College; became a premier institution of higher education. |
+| 1855 | Presidency College, Calcutta | Grew out of Hindu College | Became a premier institution of higher education. |

-| 1856 | Civil Engineering College, Calcutta | Part of the Bengal engineering education tradition that later developed at Shibpur. |
+| 1856 | Civil Engineering College, Calcutta | Company government | Part of the Bengal engineering education tradition that later developed at Shibpur. |

-| 1857 | University of Calcutta | First modern university in India along with Bombay and Madras; large affiliating university for eastern India. |
+| 1857 | University of Calcutta | Based on Woods Despatch | First modern university in India along with Bombay and Madras; large affiliating university for eastern India. |

-| 1879 | Bethune College, Calcutta | One of India’s earliest women’s colleges. |
+| 1879 | Bethune College, Calcutta | Bethune School legacy; Bengal government | One of India’s earliest women’s colleges. |

-| 1906 | National Council of Education, Bengal | Swadeshi-era nationalist education body; linked to technical education. |
+| 1906 | National Council of Education, Bengal | Swadeshi leaders | Swadeshi-era nationalist education body; linked to technical education. |

-| 1906 | Bengal Technical Institute | Created to promote indigenous technical education; later connected with Jadavpur University. |
+| 1906 | Bengal Technical Institute | National Council of Education, Bengal | Created to promote indigenous technical education; later connected with Jadavpur University. |

-| 1917-19 | Calcutta University Commission / Saddler Commission | Reviewed Calcutta University and influenced university reform across India. |
+| 1917-19 | Calcutta University Commission / Saddler Commission | Lord Chelmsford | Reviewed Calcutta University and influenced university reform across India. |

-| 1921 | Dacca University | Important residential-cum-teaching university in eastern Bengal. |
+| 1921 | Dacca University | Government of India; Nathan Commission background | Important residential-cum-teaching university in eastern Bengal. |

-| 1921 | Visva-Bharati, Shantiniketan | Founded by Rabindranath Tagore; emphasized creative, international and humane education. |
+| 1921 | Visva-Bharati, Shantiniketan | Rabindranath Tagore | Emphasized creative, international and humane education. |

 Other Major Universities and National Institutions #

-| Year | Institution | Significance |
+| Year | Institution | Founder / Associated With | Significance |

-| 1857 | Universities of Bombay and Madras | Established with Calcutta University on the London model. |
+| 1857 | Universities of Bombay and Madras | Based on Woods Despatch | Established with Calcutta University on the London model. |

-| 1882 | Punjab University | Expanded higher education in north-western India. |
+| 1882 | Punjab University | Anjuman-i-Punjab; British Indian government | Expanded higher education in north-western India. |

-| 1887 | Allahabad University | Major university of northern India; often called the “Oxford of the East.” |
+| 1887 | Allahabad University | Sir William Muir; British Indian government | Major university of northern India; often called the “Oxford of the East.” |

-| 1916 | Banaras Hindu University | Founded by Madan Mohan Malviya; major centre of nationalist and modern education. |
+| 1916 | Banaras Hindu University | Madan Mohan Malviya; Annie Besant’s Central Hindu College as nucleus | Major centre of nationalist and modern education. |

-| 1916 | Women’s University, Pune | Founded by D.K.
-Karve; first women’s university in India. |
+| 1916 | Women’s University, Pune | D.K.
+Karve | First women’s university in India. |

-| 1920 | Aligarh Muslim University | Grew out of the MAO College founded by Sir Syed Ahmed Khan in 1875. |
+| 1920 | Aligarh Muslim University | Sir Syed Ahmed Khan’s MAO College tradition | Grew out of the MAO College founded in 1875. |

-| 1920 | Jamia Millia Islamia | Founded at Aligarh during the Non-Cooperation Movement; later shifted to Delhi. |
+| 1920 | Jamia Millia Islamia | Mohammad Ali Jauhar, Hakim Ajmal Khan and nationalist leaders | Founded at Aligarh during the Non-Cooperation Movement; later shifted to Delhi. |

-| 1920 | Gujarat Vidyapith | Founded by Mahatma Gandhi as a national institution. |
+| 1920 | Gujarat Vidyapith | Mahatma Gandhi | Founded as a national institution. |

-| 1921 | Tilak Maharashtra Vidyapeeth | Part of the national education movement in Maharashtra. |
+| 1921 | Tilak Maharashtra Vidyapeeth | Nationalist leaders in memory of Bal Gangadhar Tilak | Part of the national education movement in Maharashtra. |

 The Indian Response: National & Social Reform Education #